Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Are they birds?

-Okay, so I was just up to the bit where he got shot in the arm and then in the face.
+Okay, so I just saw it up to the bit where he got shot in the arm and then in the face.

 Which ear?